The Historian's Craft: Reaction

-The Historian's Craft has been described as unrepresentative of his historical approach in that they discuss contemporary events in which Bloch was personally involved and without access to primary sources.
-Along with the unfinished Strange Defeat it was published posthumously in 1949.
-Davies has described The Historian's Craft as "beautifully sensitive and profound"; the book was written in response to his son, Étienne, asking his father, "what is history?".
-In his introduction, Bloch wrote to Febvre.
+The Historian's Craft has been described as unrepresentative of Bloch's historical approach, in that it discusses contemporary events in which Bloch was personally involved and without access to primary sources.
+Along with the unfinished Strange Defeat, it was published posthumously in 1949.
+The historian Rees Davies has described The Historian's Craft as "beautifully sensitive and profound"; the book was written in response to his son, Étienne, asking, "Tell me, Daddy.
+What is the use of history?".
+Addressing fellow historian and close friend Lucien Febvre "by way of a dedication", Bloch wrote: